Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 4. Home Décor Thermal Curtains and Blinds

 Window dressing are a standard part of home décor design when renovating or decorating any room.
 Using thick, thermal curtains or wooden shutters is another excellent way to keep heat in the room.
 They are widely available in modern and contemporary designs, so there is no compromise on style.
-Drawing curtains at dusk or closing window shutters is the best way to prevent heat escaping out the window
+Drawing curtains and closing blinds at dusk is the best way to prevent heat escaping out the window at night.

 Similarly, an easy way to improve floor insulation is to fit carpets with an underlay with excellent thermal properties.